 The IADC was set up under AVIC International Aero Development Corporation is a AVIC subsidiary set up to promote global exports of Chinese-made civilian aircraft.
 The new centers will also promote the provision of sales and maintenance services to a large fleet of Chinese-made African military aircraft, including fighter jets, trainers, helicopters and UAVs. unnmanned aerial vehicles (UAVs).

 "We plan to use these installations to help our civil aircraft industry expand its presence in Africa's central and northwestern regions.
 Compared with Western counterparts, our aircraft have proven more suitable for operations in Africa because they are more adaptable to tough use and bad infrastructure.
 They have enabled our African friends to operate good aircraft at an affordable cost," Zhang said.

 AVIC says at least 80 percent of the trainer aircraft fleet operated by African air forces are Chinese-made.
 These include 24 variants of the Y-12 turbo-prop trainer aircraft, which are operated by several African air forces including Kenya, Ethiopia, Mauritania, Zambia, Uganda, Sudan, Namibia, Tanzania and Eritrea.

 The aircraft is produced by China Harbin Aircraft Manufacturing Corp.
+(HAMC).
 AVIC's regional field service center in Nairobi will include a training center and spare parts warehouse meant to provide technical support and after-sale for African customers of the Y-12 military aircraft.

 The China National Aero-Technology Import and Export Corp., another AVIC subsidiary, has sold 35 variants of its Karakorum K-8 light attack and trainer aircraft to the air forces of Zimbabwe (12), Zambia (16), Ghana (five) and an unspecified number to Sudan.